he-nantian/ReDiffuser/README.md

 ## *Hyperparameters*

-Most of the hyperparameters are specified in the *config* folder, and some of the hyperparameters are specified in the code by using argparse.
+Most of the hyperparameters are specified in the *config* folder, and some of the hyperparameters are specified in the code by using *argparse*.
 It is important to know the meaning of each hyperparameter, and feel free to raise an issue if you get puzzled.

 ## Acknowledgements